mar-l01/modbus-data-logger/README.md

 ### Project structure
 - __domain__: contains the actual source code separated into different subfolders.
 These folders represent various namespaces used to structure the project.
 Within each folder a _includes_, _sources_, (_interfaces_) and _testing_ subfolder is present which contain header files (.hpp), source files (.cpp), (abstract classes acting as interfaces (.hpp)) and unittests.
 The latter might contain a _gmock_ folder holding mocked objects.
+    - __application__: holds the main() method to start-up the application (currently only a console application)
+    - __entity__: holds all core business data related components, e.g. data structures of Modbus data
+    - __framework__: holds all framework-dependent components, e.g. files including 'libmodbus' library
+    - __gateway__: holds all controllers and gateway related components, e.g. object used to set up the basic Modbus gateway communication
 - __integrationtests__: contains all files necessary to set up integrationtests.
-It further holds a _fixtures_ subfolder where required fixture-classes are placed.
+    - __fixtures__: holds all fixture classes for running the integrationtests
 - __scripts__: contains several scripts used for building the project or running some checks or test-scripts.

 ### Working on a new feature